boladjivinny/certificate-searcher/README.md

-# certificate-scanner
+# certificate-searcher
-Utility for scanning lots of certificates quickly
+Utility for searching lots of certificates quickly